Mayor of New Plymouth

-The Mayor of New Plymouth is the head of municipal government of New Plymouth District, New Zealand.
+The mayor of New Plymouth officiates over the New Plymouth District Council in New Zealand.
 Since the 2022 local elections, the mayor is elected directly using the single transferable vote electoral system; prior to that, first-past-the-post voting was used.
-The current mayor is Neil Holdom.
+The current mayor is Max Brough.

 List of office holders

+New Plymouth has had 27 mayors:

+List of deputy mayors

+Deaths in office

-James Clarke was the town's first mayor to die in office.
-He died in New Zealand's second fatal air crash; the three occupants of the plane he was in were killed on 11 November 1920.
+James Clarke died in New Zealand's second fatal air crash while in office; when the three occupants of the plane he was in were killed on 11 November 1920.
 Clarke had foreshadowed that he intended to resign from the mayoralty that evening.

-New Plymouth has had more than 20 mayors:

-List of deputy mayors
+Gustave Tisch also died while in office as the result of an illness.